lyubomir2712/Hotel_Booking/README.md

 It integrates with external services such as the **Booking.com API** and provides full **CRUD operations** for hotel data and reservations.

 ### Key Features
-- **User Experience**: personal bookings cart, favourites page, responsive design across all devices.
+- **User Experience**: personal bookings cart, responsive design across all devices.
 - **Identity & Security**: built-in Identity UI for authentication and authorization.
 - **Admin Panel**: monitors all bookings with detailed data and ordering options.
 - **Real-Time Updates**: SignalR with WebSocket connections for instant admin notifications.